-Performance Stock Unit Awards
+Cash Performance Awards

-In 2019, our executive compensation program provided an annual grant of three-year PSU awards to each executive officer and other members of management to be earned on the basis of performance of the Company relative to pre-established financial goals.
-The 2019 PSUs were awarded under the Company's 2016 Employee Stock Plan.
-Each recipient is eligible to receive a target PSU award for the three-year vesting period, the amount of which depends on the employee's grade level and employment agreement, if any.
-To the extent that the Company's target performance objectives are achieved and the recipient is continuously employed through the payment date, eligible employees may receive payouts greater than or less than (or none of) their target PSU.
+In 2020, our executive compensation program provided an annual grant of three-year cash performance awards to each executive officer and other members of management to be earned on the basis of performance of the Company relative to pre-established financial goals.
+The 2020 cash performance awards were awarded under the Company's 2016 Cash Incentive Plan.
+Each recipient is eligible to receive a target cash performance award for the three-year vesting period, the amount of which depends on the employee's grade level and employment agreement, if any.
+To the extent that the Company's target performance objectives are achieved and the recipient is continuously employed through the payment date, eligible employees may receive payouts greater than or less than (or none of) their target cash performance award.

-As a result of the increasingly competitive and dynamic challenges in the industry, which have rendered multi-year performance targets unfeasible and potentially counter-productive, and the Committee's decision to retain ambitious financial targets in its 2019 performance awards, the Compensation Committee determined to award 2019 PSUs with three one-year performance periods where the performance conditions for each year are set at the beginning of such year (as opposed to a single three-year performance period where the performance conditions are set at the beginning of that period).
+Due to ongoing competitive and dynamic challenges in the industry, which have continued to make multi-year performance targets unfeasible and potentially counter-productive, and the Committee's desire to retain ambitious financial targets, similar to the approach taken with respect to the 2019 PSUs, the Compensation Committee has designed its long-term cash performance awards with three one-year performance periods with the performance conditions for each year set at the beginning of such year (as opposed to a single three-year performance period in which the performance conditions are set at the beginning of that period).
 By setting performance conditions each year, the Committee can pivot for strategic re-alignment in response to new market entrants, increased competition for talent and similar changes in the industry.
 Each one year performance period will be subject to achievement of specified targets of AOI, net revenues and free cash flow.
 These performance targets are intended to measure the Company's ongoing operating performance and will be subject to various adjustments, including for acquisitions and dispositions and investments in new business initiatives not contemplated at the time the performance objectives are formulated and will exclude all charges for long-term performance-based compensation.
 The 2020 performance conditions under the awards will also adjust performance for the net impact to the business resulting from the COVID-19 pandemic.
-The percentage of target earned in each of the three years (which may not exceed 150% of target) will be averaged at the end of the third year and adjusted by a performance modifier based on the Company's share of subscribers and audience among a comparator group measured over the full three-year period.
-The Company selected subscriber and audience share among a comparator group because these measures are directly related to the Company's heightened focus on content creation and growing its subscription services.
-The comparator group for 2019 performance is comprised of Discovery, Scripps, Viacom, A&E and Hallmark Channels, the Company's direct competitors in the basic cable universe within the content and subscription services market.
+The percentage of target earned in each of the three years (which may not exceed 150% of target) will be averaged at the end of the third year and adjusted by a performance modifier based on the Company's share of linear subscribers and audience among a comparator group measured over the full three-year period.
+The Company selected linear subscriber and audience share among a comparator group because these measures are directly related to the Company's heightened focus on content creation and growing the number of linear subscribers.
+The comparator group for 2020 performance is comprised of Discovery, Scripps, Viacom, A&E and Hallmark Channels, the Company's direct competitors in the basic cable universe within the content and subscription linear services market.
 The modifier has the ability to reduce or increase the three-year average performance by up to +/- 10%.
-The Compensation Committee made these changes to enable the Compensation Committee to determine appropriate annual incentive goals throughout the three-year performance period and included the modifier so that the PSUs earned continue to reflect the long-term performance of the Company over the three-year period.

-The revised PSU design enables the Company to continue to achieve the intended goals of its long-term incentive plan - alignment with Company performance and retention of key executives - while providing the flexibility to set appropriate annual incentive goals in an increasingly changing media landscape.
+This cash performance award design enables the Company to continue to achieve the intended goals of its long-term incentive plan - alignment with Company performance and retention of key executives - while providing the flexibility to set appropriate annual incentive goals in an increasingly changing media landscape.
 Further, combining a three-year modifier wrapped around three one-year measures enables the Company to annually set meaningful and challenging business goals while maintaining a long-term focus toward audience development, whose continued growth remains a critical success factor for the Company.